anthrotype/brotli-wheels-old/README.md

-# brotli-py-dist
+# brotli-wheels
-Python extension for the Brotli compression libary precompiled for Windows and OS X.
+This repository uses Travis CI and Appveyor to build Python wheel packages of Brotli for OSX and Windows.